Common Inquiries

 Do you schedule sick pet appointments?

 Yes and no. As you can imagine there is a wide range of health urgencies and emergencies.
 I do my best to assess patients and manage their conditions at home.
-Many minor or chronic illnesses can be dealt with at home, but occasionally animals will need to be assessed or treated with more specialized equipment such as X-ray, ultrasound, surgery, etc. In these instances I will refer you to another brick-and-mortar vet clinic that is equipped with these services.
-If you have concerns about your pet's health and need to schedule an appointment please reach out by phone.
-Phone calls are checked more frequently than email.
+Many minor or chronic illnesses can be dealt with at home, but occasionally animals will need to be assessed or treated with more specialized equipment.
+In these instances I will refer you to another brick-and-mortar vet clinic that is equipped with these services.
+If you have concerns about your pet's health and need to schedule an appointment please reach out by email.
+Emails are checked more frequently than voicemails.

 Do you offer payment plans?